madfam-io/plinto/apps/admin/README.md

 ## 📄 License

-Part of the Plinto platform.
+Part of the Janua platform.
 See [LICENSE](../../LICENSE) in the root directory.